Chlamydia trachomatis - symptoms & treatments

 Causes of chlamydia trachomatis

 Chlamydia trachomatis bacteria live in the genital fluids of an infected person.
-When you come into contact with infected vaginal fluid or semen (cum or pre-cum), you put yourself at risk of infection.
+When you come into contact with infected vaginal fluid or semen (cum, pre-cum or rectal mucus), you put yourself at risk of infection.

 How is chlamydia trachomatis spread?

 Chlamydia infection is typically spread through unprotected vaginal, oral or anal sex.
-When infected vaginal fluid or semen comes into contact with the body, the C. trachomatis bacteria is carried with it.
+When infected vaginal fluid, semen or rectal mucus comes into contact with the body, the C. trachomatis bacteria is carried with it.
 Most commonly, chlamydia trachomatis infection occurs in the genitals, but it can also infect the eyes and rectum.

 How can chlamydia trachomatis be avoided?